ALCHElVlY/ALCHElVlY/README.md

 My name is William Holt, aka Alchemy (or ALCHElVlY if the original name is taken >_<).
-I am a Full Stack Developer.
+I am a Typescript and .NET developer.

 -   <h3>💻 Development Stacks I like to use</h3>
     <p>